Cubix-Dev/Cubix-Dev.github.io/readme.md

 OR GO TO

-https://sheeptester.github.io/scratch-gui/?url=https://cube-enix.github.io/SNextDevTools.js to test it in a sandbox mode.
+https://sheeptester.github.io/scratch-gui/?url=https://cube-enix.github.io/SNextDevTools.js to test it in sandbox mode.

+<b> how do these things work? </b>

+well, there's a bunch of code that gets run at runtime where you put the block, like normal Scratch, except these interact with the ScratchNext console by us.
+Lemme give a quick rundown on the current blocks and what they do:

+"